 Currently the program holds a fellowship retreat annually either on campus or off during which fellows are able to voice any concerns or comments in an open but formal way.
 Several times throughout the year fellows and faculty get together on a social basis for various occasions, for example holidays, off campus either at a restaurant or a faculty member’s home.

 The UConn School of Medicine is developing a comprehensive wellness initiative meant to be available for students as well as house staff.
 It is our goal to have fellows participate in these programs during the coming year.
-Examples include: the availability of chair yoga sessions, on campus exercise facilities (construction at UConn to begin, available at Hartford for free, and at Saint Francis for a fee), annual PPD sessions (personal professional development) focusing on topics such as mindfulness, cognitive behavioral therapy, nutrition.
+Examples include: the availability of chair yoga sessions, on campus exercise facilities (available at UConn Health for free, available at Hartford for free, and at Saint Francis for a fee), annual PPD sessions (personal professional development) focusing on topics such as mindfulness, cognitive behavioral therapy, nutrition.

 In addition, we will utilize the fellows’ Tuesday afternoon protected educational time for program specific initiatives, such as group outdoor activities, on a limited but regular basis (e.g., biannually at a minimum).